rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ---
 title: 'DRAFT: Agile Game Development with Python and Pygame: The Game Loop'
-date: 2023-04-09
+date: 2023-04-10
 tags: agdpp,draft
 ---

 **This is a work in progress that will change.
 Like to see it finished?
 Let me know by sending me an email.**

-In this episode we will look at how to set up the game loop, draw something on the screen, and setup tests for it.
-We begin with a spike to learn Pygame fundamentals and then we look at how to set it up properly with tests.
+In this episode we look at how to set up the game loop, draw something on the screen, and test it.
+We begin with a spike to learn Pygame fundamentals and then we look at how to set up tests for it.

+## Video version

+The video version of this episode:

+...

 ## Hello World